Morodok Techo National Stadium: Construction

-The Morodok Techo National Sports Complex, which includes the main stadium, was constructed specifically for Cambodia's hosting of the 2023 Southeast Asian Games.
+The Morodok Techo National Sports Complex, which includes the main stadium, was constructed specifically for Cambodia's hosting of the 2023 SEA Games.
 Construction of the sports complex began in April 2013 while the construction of the main stadium began in August 2017.
 The groundbreaking ceremony for the stadium was held earlier on April 4, 2017.
 The Chinese government provided 1.1 billion Chinese yuan (about $160 million) aid for the construction of the stadium which was developed by the China State Construction Engineering Corporation.
 Around 340 Chinese engineers and 240 Cambodian workers and technicians were involved in the construction.
 By January 2019 the installation of seats was completed.

 Architecture and design

 The structure of the Morodok Techo National Stadium was designed to resemble a sailing ship.
 It is a symbol of Cambodia-China relations, as the first Chinese people in the country came by these ships.
 The stadium is planned to be 39.9 m tall with two "prow" structures rising 99 m high which were designed to allude to the Khmer gesture of Sampeah.
 The whole stadium's design is based on the Rumduol flower and a moat surrounds it, similar to those used in the Angkor Wat.
-The stadium has a seating capacity of 60,000 people.
+The stadium has a seating capacity of 75,000 people.

+History

+The stadium also hosted Preah Khan Reach Svay Rieng matches in the 2024–25 AFC Challenge League knockout stage and the 2024–25 AFC Challenge League final between Preah Khan Svay Rieng FC and FK Arkadag.